-An invitation to pursue Departmental Honors is offered after a student completes the organic chemistry sequence with a qualifying grade point average.
-Students must meet with a chemistry adviser to add Departmental Honors to their academic record.
+To pursue Departmental Honors, interested students should contact Chemistry Advising after the student completes the organic chemistry sequence.
+Students with a qualifying grade point average (~ 3.5 and above) will have Departmental Honors requirements added to their academic record.

 "College Honors" can be earned by fulfilling the departmental distinction requirements and by acceptance into the UW Honors Program and fulfilling their requirements which include rigorous general education requirements.
 Contact the UW Honors Program for more information about this option.